 Until 2021, the state was in a gray area regarding the legality of delta 8 THC.
 Since the 4th of June, 2021, when Governor Steve Sisolak signed SB 49 into law, delta 8 has been explicitly prohibited.

 The sale, distribution, production, and promotion of synthetic cannabinoids, including delta 8, became illegal in Nevada.
 The bill also outlawed all tetrahydrocannabinols, including delta 9 and delta 10 THC.

 Hemp farming remains legal in Nevada.
 Also, recreational cannabis has been legal in this state as of 2017.

 Read more: State-by-State Legality of Delta 8 THC.

-Where to Buy Delta-8 in Nevada
+Where to Buy Delta 8 THC in Nevada?

 Why Mr. Hemp Flower?

 Our team strongly believes in the power of full spectrum hemp extracts.
 The experience whole-plant cannabinoid formulas offer is unmatched, so we’re always striving to offer optimized products.